|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Ian Williams 1998

-Lat 7° 1' 60S Long 147° 4' 0E Salamaua is located on an isthmus on the north coast of New Guinea, south of Lae. to the south is Bayern Bay and north is Samoa Harbor both inside Huon Gulf.
-On the mainland of New Guinea is Kela and to the south is Logui the location of Salamaua Airfield (Logui Strip No 2).
-Prewar located in the Territory of New Guinea.
+Lat 7° 1' 60S Long 147° 4' 0E Salamaua is located on an isthmus on the north coast of New Guinea, south of Lae.
+Borders Bayern Bay to the south and Samoa Harbor to the north, both inside Huon Gulf.
+On the mainland of New Guinea is Kela (Keila) and to the south is Logui the location of Salamaua Airfield (Logui Strip No 2).
+Prewar located in the Morobe District in Territory of New Guinea.
 Today located in Morobe Province in Papua New Guinea (PNG).

 Salamaua town was developed as a hub for coastal shipping and to supporting gold mining operations inland at Wau.
 Buildings and facilities were constructed on the isthmus forming the town.